calref/cboe/src/doxy/mainpage.md

 * `framed` - See **Common Attributes** above.
 Defaults to `false`.
 * `outline` - See **Common Attributes** above.
-* `clickable` - Specifies that the text is clickable.
-This attribute is useless, as clickability is determined solely by having a click handler set in the code.
 * `fromlist`, `font`, `size`, `color`, `colour`, `def-key` - See **Common Attributes** above.